Go to program area

 • To request guidance from a nurse, call 1700.

-• Advice, booking an appointment and evaluation of errands is available by phone in 1700.
+• Advice, emergency doctors appointment and evaluation of errands is available by phone in 5131700.

-• If you need an appointment with a family doctor call your registered health care center or call 1700.
+• If you need an appointment with a family doctor call your registered health care center.

 • General opening hours for the Primary health care are from 08:00 to 17:00 on weekdays, with phone lines closing at 16:00.